Nigel1992/service.libreelec.backupper/service.libreelec.backupper/README.md

 3. Select the backup you want to restore from the list
 4. Confirm the restore operation

-**Note:** Restoring a backup will overwrite your current config.txt file.
+**Note:** Restoring a backup will overwrite your current configuration files.
 You may need to restart your system for changes to take effect.

 ## Settings

+### Backup Options
+- Select which items to backup:
+  - Configuration Files
+  - Installed Add-ons
+  - Add-on User Data
+  - Repositories
+  - Sources
+  - And more...

+### Scheduling
 - **Backup Interval**: How often to create automatic backups (Hourly, Daily, Weekly)
+- **Backup Time**: What time to perform scheduled backups
-- **Maximum Backups to Keep**: The maximum number of backup files to keep (older backups will be deleted)
+- **Maximum Backups to Keep**: The maximum number of backup files to keep

+### Notifications
-- **Show Notifications**: Whether to show notifications when backups are created
+- **Show Notifications**: Enable/disable backup notifications
+- **Detailed Notifications**: Show detailed progress during backup
+- **Verify Backup**: Enable/disable backup verification

 ## Backup Location

-All backups are stored in the `/storage/backup` directory on your LibreELEC system.
-This directory is created automatically if it doesn't exist.
+All backups are stored in the `/storage/backup` directory by default, but this can be changed in the settings.
+The backup directory is created automatically if it doesn't exist.

+## Performance

+The addon includes several optimizations:
+- Efficient memory usage with automatic cleanup
+- Skip problematic files (sockets, lock files)
+- Handle large files and directories
+- Persistent progress notifications
+- Automatic resource cleanup after operations

 ## License